 - If you don't see the different backup in the drop-down menu, or don't see a drop-down menu at all, make sure your iPhone is updated to the latest version of iOS, since iTunes will not show incompatible backup choices in the drop-down menu of choices.

-Cons: iTunes usually only has one backup per device (updating the previous backup each time you click "Back Up Now") so it's unlikely you'll have an acceptable second backup to use instead of the corrupt or incompatible backup.
+Sadly, iTunes usually only has one backup per device (updating the previous backup each time you click "Back Up Now") so it's unlikely you'll have an acceptable second backup to use instead of the corrupt or incompatible backup.
 But it's certainly worth a try.

-iPhone Backup Corrupt Solution 4: Fix the Corrupt iPhone Backup with Third Party Software
+iPhone Backup Corrupt Step 4: Fix the Corrupt iPhone Backup with Third Party Software

 If iOS is updated on your iPhone and you still get the corrupt or not compatible message in iTunes, your backup may truly be corrupt!
 Just like any other app, the iPhone backup app has bugs, and those bugs lead to corrupt iPhone/iPad/iPod backups.

 You will need to address and fix the corrupt bugs in your iPhone backup.
-Decipher Backup Repair is software to analyze and fix corrupt iPhone backups and incompatible iPhone backups.
+Download Decipher Backup Repair, software to analyze and fix corrupt iPhone backups and incompatible iPhone backups.

 - Open Decipher Backup Repair and select your corrupt iPhone backup.